seejwy/skapi-doc/database/README.md

 ## Tags

-Tags are additional pieces of information that you can associate with a record.
+Tags are additional information that you can associate with a record.
-They can help to provide a more specific search criteria in conjunction with index-based queries.
+They provide additional search criteria that, by itself or with indexes, perform a more detailed query.
-Unlike index, tags cannot be queried with conditional operators.
+Unlike indexes, tags cannot be queried with conditional operators.

-To add tags to a record, you can use the config.tags parameter in your postRecord call.
+You can use the `config.tags` parameter in your `postRecord()` call to add tags to a record.
-This parameter accepts either string or an array of strings, allowing you to add multiple tags to a single record.
+This parameter accepts a string or an array of strings, allowing you to add multiple tags to a single record.

 Here's an example of how to add tags to a record: